gamahachaa/grav-xapi/README.md

     /your/site/grav/user/plugins/xapi

-> NOTE: This plugin is a modular component for Grav which requires
+> NOTE: This plugin is a modular component for Grav which requires the following to operate :
 - [Grav](http://github.com/getgrav/grav)
 - [Login](https://github.com/getgrav/grav-plugin-login)
 - [Form](https://github.com/getgrav/grav-plugin-form) (when triggering statements with [forms](#forms))
-to operate.

 ### Admin Plugin